upsatish/AWSConsoleNavigator/README.md

 ## TODO

 - [ ] Add CONTRIBUTING.MD
-- [ ] Create ARN navigation for resources supported by ResourceID
 - [ ] Add more supported resources
-- [ ] Rename github repository to AWS Console Navigator
 - [ ] Currently developed and tested on Google Chrome - port and test to Firefox
 - [ ] Search for all TODOs in the project and complete
 - [ ] For an unsupported resource, navigate to an unsupported resource or contributing page